 The technical aspects of the film - music and sound design particularly - contribute a lot to the film's tension and suspense.
 Theodore Shapiro's score kept me on the edge of my seat.
-From the opening scene to the closing credits, the music made me feel extremely uncomfortable, creating a foreboding atmosphere and giving the film a sense of The sound design and sound mixing in the film was also extraordinary.
-The dinner party scene, one of the most impactful in the film, captures the sounds of glass clinking, meat cutting, and guest talking completely out of focus and others are meticulously sharp.
+From the opening scene to the closing credits, the music made me feel extremely uncomfortable, creating a foreboding atmosphere and giving the film a sense of dread The sound design and sound mixing in the film was also extraordinary.
+The dinner party scene, one of the most impactful in the film, captures the sounds of glass clinking, meat cutting, and guest talking to immerse the viewer into it.
+A pivotal flashback sequence intercuts the scene, adding another level of suspense.
+The build-up to this moment is a nerve racking experience.
+Balancing between close-ups, wide shots and several point of view shots, the cinematographer Bobby Shore does an exquisite job.
+Some of the shots are completely out of focus and others are meticulously sharp.
 This juxtaposition creates an imbalance and keeps the viewer on edge.
 The majority of the film takes place in this lavish L.A. home, yet the film does not feel claustrophobic or confined.
 The variety of shots give the film a more expansive look, and the actors - enough room to breath, yet still maintaining a sense of intimacy.
 The filmmakers raised the bar with what you can do on a limited budget.
 Most horror films cheapen the scares by rushing or completely ignoring the plot.
 In "invitation," the filmmakers take time setting the stage and letting the audience get invested with these characters, which is what makes the payoff so great.
 I actually enjoyed the build up more than the pay-off, but that's just me.
 One of the best psychologicalhorror-thrillers in a long time, the film and its haunting final shots stuck with me hours after I watched it.
+If you are in the mood for a psychological thrill ride, I highly recommend that you accept this invitation as soon as possible.
+This is one dinner party you don't want to miss.
+Movie reviews by a school dropout